digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_gcp.rst

 KMS.

 Finally ``crypto.private-key-store.encryption.wrapper-key-id`` is an **optional field** to specify an existing (default) KMS key to use as the encryption key.
-If left empty, Canton will create a new one.
+If this field is left empty, Canton creates a new key.

 Supported values are:

 - Key name: `test-key`
 - Key RN (Resource Name): `projects/gcp-kms-testing/locations/us-east1/keyRings/canton-test-keys/cryptoKeys/test-key/cryptoKeyVersions/1`

-Note that if using an existing GCP key, it should be created in the following way:
+Note that if you are using an existing GCP key, it should be created as follows:

 - Key algorithm: `GOOGLE_SYMMETRIC_ENCRYPTION <https://cloud.google.com/kms/docs/algorithms>`_
 - Key purpose: `ENCRYPT_DECRYPT`